 Despite a slump in the broader 3D printing space, industrial 3D printing continues to grow, with startups focusing on everything from creating advanced composite materials to processing printed products.

-Industrial markets offer some of the most promising applications for 3D printing technology, with potential to reduce costs, increase performance, and shorten supply chains.
+Industrial markets offer some of the most promising applications for 3D printing technology.

 Companies such as GE, Airbus, and Royal Dutch Shell serve as early adopters, end-users, and investors in 3D printing technology.
-For example, GE is currently printing a jet-engine fuel nozzle, and employs 1,000 material scientists in its GE Additive division.
+GE, for example, is currently printing a jet-engine fuel nozzle for the CFM LEAP jet engine.
+The company also employs 1,000 material scientists in its GE Additive division.

-Using CB Insights data, we uncovered 40 venture-backed industrial 3D printing companies transforming the space.
+We used the CB Insights database to identify over 40 venture-backed industrial 3D printing startups that are transforming the space.